n1ru4l/envelop/packages/plugins/persisted-queries/README.md

   plugins: [
     usePersistedQueries({
       store: persistedQueriesStore,
       onlyPersisted: true, // default `false`.
-When set to true, will reject queries that don't have a valid query id }),
+When set to true, will reject requests that don't have a valid query id }),
     // ... other plugins ...
   ],